Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 	ssize_t (*store)(const struct bus_type *, const char * buf, size_t count);
   };

-Bus drivers can export attributes using the BUS_ATTR_RW macro that works similarly to the DEVICE_ATTR_RW macro for devices.
+Bus drivers can export attributes using the woke BUS_ATTR_RW macro that works similarly to the woke DEVICE_ATTR_RW macro for devices.
 For example, a definition like this::

 	static BUS_ATTR_RW(debug);